Create Multiple Benefits through Equitable Climate Action

 2. PREPARE & PROTECT OUR COMMUNITIES FROM EXTREME HEAT & FLOODING

-Today, Miami-Dade County experiences approximately 77 more days over 90°F than it did in 1970 (Climate Central, 2020).
-Scientists predict that by 2036, 187 days per year will be over 90°F in Miami-Dade.
-Our outdoor workers, public transit riders, and households without affordable, accessible air conditioning are disproportionately exposed to the health harms of extreme heat.
+Miami-Dade County residents experience over 77 more days over 90°F than in 1970 (Climate Central, 2020).
+Scientists predict that by 2036, more than half the days each year will record temperatures over 90°F in Miami-Dade.
+Our outdoor workers, public transit riders, and households without affordable, reliable air conditioning are disproportionately exposed to the health harms of extreme heat.
+At the same time, sea-level rise contributes to flooding and stronger storms that impact our mobility, building quality, health and safety.

 3. CHAMPION A JUST TRANSITION TO RENEWABLE ENERGY

-Primary Partners: Community Leadership on the Environment Advocacy and Resilience (CLEAR) program alumni, Miami Climate Alliance, The Miami Foundation, Florida International University, Florida Clinicians for Climate Action, Sierra Club Miami Group, Florida Rising, University of Miami Abess Center, WeCount!, TAPARI, The Nature Conservancy, Konscious Kontractors, and the CLEO Institute.
+Primary Partners: Community Leadership on the Environment Advocacy and Resilience (CLEAR) program alumni, Miami Climate Alliance, The Miami Foundation, Florida International University, Florida Clinicians for Climate Action, Solar and Energy Loan Fund (SELF), South Florida Community Development Coalition, The Allapattah Collaborative CDC, Florida Rising, University of Miami Office of Civic & Community Engagement, University of Miami Climate Risk and Preparedness Research Group, WeCount!, TAPARI, The Nature Conservancy, Konscious Kontractors, CLEO Institute, People’s Economic and Environmental Resiliency (PEER) Group, and Earthjustice.